 I used to think that you had to apply to 50 proofreading jobs just to find one legitimate prospect.
-While there’s some truth to that belief when you’re applying to the wrong positions–there’s definitely a way to avoid the hassle and cut right to the best online proofreading jobs for beginners.
+While there’s some truth to that belief when you’re applying to the wrong positions–there’s definitely a way to avoid the hassle and cut right to the best online proofreading jobs for beginners, intermediates, and academic professionals.

 Once you have experience under your belt, you can work directly with clients and make the most money proofreading.
 However, if you’re coming to the industry with a blank slate, applying to some proofreading jobs can get you that first paycheck much sooner.

 Most proofreading jobs for beginners will turn into a lucrative side income or even replace your full-time income when you’ve proven your skills, increased your proofreading speed, and ultimately provide the best final piece every time.

 Proofreading Jobs for Beginners

 To get started proofreading for the first time, check out these beginner proofreader jobs first.
 You don’t need a degree or extensive experience to get a position with these companies, but you do need to have impeccable grammar skills and attention to detail.

 1. Start a Business Website (Recommended)